How To Change Your IP Address » 3 Simple Ways

 Which method you use to change your IP address depends largely on what it is that you want to accomplish.

-Should you simply want to bypass IP-based download limits, a router reset will be more than enough to set you on your way.
+If you only want to bypass IP-based download limits, a router reset will set you on your way.

-If you want to be anonymous online, and circumvent geo-blocking, allowing you to access Netflix content from abroad, or use Facebook in China, VPNs provide an excellent all-around solution.
+Should you want online anonymity and the ability to bypass geo-blocking, so that you can access Netflix content from abroad, or use Facebook in China, VPNs offer an excellent all-around solution.

 When security and anonymity are of the utmost importance, then Tor and its integrated browser are your best bet.

-For your convenience, we've summarized the differences between Tor and VPN here.
+For your convenience, we've summarized the differences between Tor and VPNs here.

 FAQs

-Supposing that you'd like to get an IP address from a specific country in order to stream video content from it, VPNs are the most user-friendly way.
-Such providers operate servers all over the world.
-Using their apps, you can quickly select a server from the country you'd like an IP address for, and in a few seconds, you'll be browsing as if you were physically there.
+Supposing that you'd like to get an IP address from a specific country to stream local content, VPNs offer the most user-friendly way.
+These operate servers all over the world.
+With their apps, you can quickly select a server in the country you'd like an IP address for, and in a few seconds, you'll be browsing as if you were actually there.

 Yes, it is possible to change your IP address for free.
-If cost is a factor, both Tor browser and the free versions of many VPNs won't set you back a nickel.
-However, at least with the latter, you'll need to make do without certain features, such as the ability to stream video content.
+If cost is a factor, there's Tor Browser and the free versions of many VPNs.
+With the latter, you'll need to make do without certain features, such as the ability to stream video content.